khanhlam90/password-generator/README.md

 ![Screenshot-08](./assets/images/ss8.png)

 ### Notes
-Sample screenshots demonstrate the selection of 25 character password length, and is selected to have all the character types.
+Sample screenshots above demonstrate the selection of 25-character password length, and is selected to have all the character types.